jnthn/6model/java/README.txt

 and publish and subscribe architectures.

-The C# implementation of 6model uses the 'Func' and '=>' combination in KnowHOWBoostrapper and RakudoCodeRef for example.
+The C# implementation of 6model uses the 'Func' and '=>' combination in KnowHOWBootstrapper and RakudoCodeRef for example.
 The Java implementation replaces the Func declaration with an IFunc_XXX interface declaration that defines a suitably typed Invoke method, and replaces the => with an anonymous class definition that implements that